ewerk/gradle-plugins/README.md

 The plugins are released using the [gradle-plugindev-plugin](https://github.com/etiennestuder/gradle-plugindev-plugin/blob/master/README.md).

-The plugins can also be downloaded from [bintray](http://www.bintray.com) as long as they are not available through the gradle plugin portal.
+The plugins can also be downloaded from [bintray](http://www.bintray.com) as long as they are not available through the Gradle plugin portal.

 ## Plugins
 ### Integration test plugin